 To utilize our OVFTool, we will need the following information.

-- The hostname of the HPC environment
+- The hostname of the vSphere environment

 Note: The VM that you are downloading must be powered off.